mar-vyn23/doc-copilot-ai/README.md

 - 'frontend' - will serve Streamlit app
 - 'backend' - will serve RESTFUL API which will handle search queries

-Use `docker compose up` to start the project.
+You will use `docker compose up` to start the project.

 # Project Roadmap & Todo List